BYD Qin: 2019 refresh

 Despite the introduction of the Qin Pro in 2018, an updated version of the first-generation Qin is also in production as of 2019.
 The manufacturer refers to it as the "all-new Qin" (全新秦).

 The new model uses the "dragon face" styling of the front end, with some changes to the taillights.
 The vehicle is shorter than the initial model (4675 mm vs 4740 mm), while the wheelbase and the width remain same.

 While the initial model was offered as a plug-in hybrid or with an all-electric drivetrain, the updated model is offered with a petrol engine or with an all-electric drivetrain.

 In the all-electric variant, the battery capacity is 53.1 kWh.
+It is available in two trims: Travel and High Endurance with 400 kilometres of range for the Travel version and 421 kilometres for the High Endurance version.